MikiraSora/ImGui.NETFX35/README.md

+### Fork Notice:
+This forked repo is only for .net framework 3.5 and unity 5.x So there are some breakchanges and compatible implement.

 # ImGui.NET

 This is a .NET wrapper for the immediate mode GUI library, Dear ImGui (https://github.com/ocornut/imgui).
 ImGui.NET lets you build graphical interfaces using a simple immediate-mode style.
 ImGui.NET is a .NET Standard library, and can be used on all major .NET runtimes and operating systems.